KaganBaldiran/Chessjava/README.md

 # Chessjava
-Online chess game that is currently under development written in java.
+Online chess game that is currently under development in java for a semester project.